BCS Critical Temperature on Half-Spaces: Introduction and Results

 \section{Introduction and Results}

-We study the effect of a boundary on the critical temperature of a superconductor in the Bardeen-Cooper-Schrieffer model.
+We study the effect of a boundary on the critical temperature of a superconductor in Bardeen-Cooper-Schrieffer theory.
 It was recently observed \cite{barkman_elevated_2022,benfenati_boundary_2021,samoilenka_boundary_2020,samoilenka_microscopic_2021,talkachov_microscopic_2022} that the presence of a boundary may increase the critical temperature.
 For a one-dimensional system with $\delta$-interaction, a rigorous mathematical justification was given in \cite{hainzl_boundary_nodate}.
 Here, we generalize this result to generic interactions and higher dimensions.
+While in dimensions $d=2,3$ the existing numerical works only consider lattice models, our analytic approach allows us to study continuum models.
 We compare the half infinite superconductor with shape $\Omega_1=(0,\infty) \times \BR^{d-1}$ to the superconductor on $\Omega_0=\BR^d$ in dimensions $d=1,2,3$.
 We impose either Dirichlet or Neumann boundary conditions, and prove that in the presence of a boundary the critical temperature can increase.
 The critical temperature can be determined from the spectrum of the two-body operator

 acting in $L_{\rm sym}^2(\Omega\times \Omega)=\{\psi \in L^2(\Omega\times \Omega) \vert \psi(x,y)=\psi(y,x)\ \mathrm{for\ all}\ x,y\in \Omega\}$ with appropriate boundary conditions \cite{frank_bcs_2019}.
 Here, $\Delta$ denotes the Dirichlet or Neumann Laplacian on $\Omega$ and the subscript indicates on which variable it acts.
 Furthermore, $T$ denotes the temperature, $\mu$ is the chemical potential, $V$ is the interaction and $\lambda$ is the coupling constant.
 The first term in $H_T^\Omega$ is defined through functional calculus.